-Are tables, figures, and other illustrative materials in a 10-point sans serif font (Calibri or Arial), and ready to be submitted as separate files in their original format (Word or Excel) and as PDFs?
+Are Tables or other illustrative text materials in a 10-point sans serif font (Calibri or Arial), and ready to be submitted as separate Word files?

-Are you supplying artwork, photographs, or other images as separate, high-resolution files in .TIF, .JPEG, or .EPS format?
+Are you supplying artwork, photographs, or other images (“Figures”) as separate, high-resolution (300dpi) files in .TIF, .JPEG, or .EPS format?

 Does your manuscript length conform to the recommended word count for the type of article you are submitting?

-Have you supplied all written permissions to reprint copyrighted material (i.e., more than 100 words) that you refer to in the text?
+Have you supplied all written permissions to reprint copyrighted material (more than 100 words) that you quote in the text?